Course Details

 In second year, you will complete a total of six modules, two yearlong core modules which run for the duration of both semesters, alongside two additional modules each semester.

-In third year, you will complete seven modules, one core yearlong module that runs for the duration of both semesters, as well as an additional three module each semester.
+In third year, you will complete seven modules, one core yearlong module that runs for the duration of both semesters, as well as an additional three modules each semester.
 The modules include your research assignment which will take place in the first semester.

 The schedule of this course is designed to offer you flexibility and support at the times you need it.